Dr. Martin Luther King, Jr. Scholarship

 Scholarship Details

 The MLK Scholar must maintain at least a 3.0 grade point average, make satisfactory academic progress towards a degree, and continue to demonstrate commitment to leadership and service.
-Recipient must participate in a total of six events/programs per semester.
-The Department of Multicultural Affairs will designate three of the events/programs and the other three will be electives that the scholar may choose from a provided list.
+Recipient must participate in a total of three designated events/programs per semester.
+The Department of Multicultural Affairs will provide a list for the scholar to select from.
+One of the designated events in the Fall is speaking on behalf of the MLK Scholarship Program at the Baylor Black Alumni Alliance Ceremony.
+For the Spring, one of the designated events will be speaking at the MLK Luncheon.
+Thank you letters to donors are required upon request.